 Implementing these five tactics will ensure success to your website and brand.
 It takes time.
 Do not be bent on rising to the top as fast as you can.
 Put more of an emphasis on sustainability -- achieving a visible position in SERPs and maintaining it.
 Remember, with SEO, you are in for the long haul.

-This is a guest post by Justin Champion.
+by Justin Champion.
 Justin serves as a Search Marketing Sales Consultant for Search Mojo, a dedicated search marketing agency.
 He works with prospective clients to determine the best search marketing strategy for their unique situation.
 He is also a regular contributor to Search Mojo’s blog, Search Marketing Sage.